rust-lang/rust-memory-model/specification/terms.md

 Some terms, defined by @ubsan and @arielb1.
 Please debate on them, or correct them, as you see fit :)

-For explicitness, some of the section contain ADT declarations.
-These ADT declarations use Rust syntax for familiarity, but all smart pointers have been removed for clarity.

 ## §1 Types

 A type is a construct in Rust which defines certain parameters, and which turns an array of bytes into a value.